Syncaidius/Syncaidius/README.md

 ### Hi there 👋

-I am a full-time software developer with significant experience in developing in-house or internal systems within the educational sector.
+I am a full-time software developer with significant experience in developing in-house or internal university systems within the education sector.
 I have also successfully released two mobile games a few years ago, [Physworks](https://www.youtube.com/watch?v=Y9pp6E56uNQ) on Windows Phone 7 and [Fizz Filler](https://play.google.com/store/apps/details?id=com.stoneleafstudios.fizzfiller&hl=en&gl=US) on Android.
 I'm currently developing my own game engine in my spare time, named [Molten](https://github.com/Syncaidius/MoltenEngine), with the aim of using it to develop new games in the future.

 Feel free to contact me via GitHub if you have any questions.
 You can also find me on the following channels:
 [![Twitter Follow](https://img.shields.io/twitter/follow/JJamesYarwood?style=flat&labelColor=1ca0f1&logo=twitter&logoColor=white)](https://twitter.com/JJamesYarwood)